tmds/Tmds.Ssh/README.md

   // Calling ConnectAsync is optional when SshClientSettings.AutoConnect is set (default).
   Task ConnectAsync(CancellationToken cancellationToken);

+  // Not usable with AutoReconnect.
+  // A connection must be established before calling this method.
+  // Throws if the connection was closed for another reason than explicit close by the user.
+  Task DisconnectedAsync(CancellationToken cancellationToken = default);

   Task<RemoteProcess> ExecuteAsync(string command, CancellationToken cancellationToken);
   Task<RemoteProcess> ExecuteAsync(string command, ExecuteOptions? options = null, CancellationToken cancellationToken = default);